 - The RCUP is intended to be a "living" document and to have the maps periodically updated. - Example circumstances for updating the maps: - Completion of the Electrification Project Update Operating ROW (Property Use Zone 1) to ensure it includes all PCEP infrastructure within its borders. - Decision by a City Council for a preferred alignment for a potential future grade separation project: Update the Service Vision Capital Project Overlay to include the new footprint of the potential project.

 Next Steps

 Upcoming Tasks and Board Updates

 Ongoing Technical Work

 - RCUP:

-- Develop decision-making framework for staff and public-facing materials
+- Developing decision-making framework for staff.

 - TOD Policy:

-- Develop policy framework and draft policy
+- Potential opportunity sites: additional assessment and analysis.

-- Propose policy adoption in early 2020
+- Develop policy framework.

 Upcoming Board Updates on RCUP